Electron. J. Diff. Eqns., Vol. 2000(2000), No. 69, pp. 1-40.

 Key Words: nonlinear Schrodinger equations, topological charge, existence, concentration.

-Show me the PDF file (344K), TEX file, and other files for this article.
+Show me the PDF file (344K), TEX file for this article.

 Teresa D'Aprile